bluefireteam/melos-action/README.md

 1. **[Version and release on workflow dispatch:](./examples/01-workflow-dispatch)** Create three actions: one which versions and dry-run publishes your packages and then creates a release preparation PR when this workflow is triggered.
-   And a second action that creates a tag when the PR is merged.
+   And a second action that creates a tag when the PR is merged and starts the release workflow.
-   In a third action a manual dispatch workflow is created to publish the created tag to pub.dev.
+   In the third action a dispatch workflow is created to publish the created tags to pub.dev.
 2. **[Version and release on each PR:](./examples/02-release-on-pr)** Create three actions: one which versions and dry-run publishes your packages and then creates a release preparation PR every time a PR from a contributor